drmercer/minimalist-injector/README.md

 ## Goals

 * Be type-safe.
-No runtime errors that aren't compile-time errors.
+Prefer compilation errors over runtime errors.
 * Be minimal.
-Anything nonessential is omitted.
+Leave out any features that aren't essential.
 * Be Deno-compatible.
 Deno is great. :heart:
 * Be simple enough that you can understand it and then reimplement it yourself instead of adding another dependency to your `node_modules`. 🙃